 Grounded in Quaker faith and practice, QVS volunteers will engage in regular worship both within the QVS community and with local Friends meetings and/or churches.
 Through these relationships, QVS interns will give and receive ongoing spiritual support and nurture.
 They will be exposed to and participate in a variety of Friends worship, business and discernment practices as well as learning more about Quaker history and theology.
 They will be encouraged to share deeply with one another about their diverse understandings of Jesus in the Quaker movement and in their own faith journeys.
 QVS interns will also have the opportunity to network with and be supported by a wider community of Friends and Friends institutions during their year of service.

 At the heart of the year is a deep emphasis on reflection.
-In regular one-on-one meetings with a spiritual nurturer, in a structured group setting with fellow volunteers, through practices such as journaling, and in many informal ways, volunteers will find both the space and the supportive context to engage difficult questions that arise through the inevitable crossing of boundaries of perceived difference, encountering "The Other."
-Volunteers will learn to hold both outward and inward challenges up to the Light, and to articulate how their perspectives may change as a result of these experiences.
-Throughout the year, volunteers will find resources in the witness and experience of Friends both past and present.
-Particular attention is given in these exercises and relationships to places of stretching or challenge as the volunteer's spiritual understanding shifts and deepens to engage the injustice, inequality, privilege, and suffering that is an inevitable part of work for social justice and to learn skills to sustain them on this journey for the long haul.
+In regular one-on-one meetings with a spiritual nurturer, in a structured group setting with housemates, through practices such as journaling, and in many informal ways, volunteers will find both the space and the supportive context to engage difficult questions that arise through the inevitable crossing of boundaries of perceived difference, and encountering "The Other."
+Fellows will learn to hold both outward and inward challenges up to the Light, and to articulate how their perspectives may change as a result of these experiences.
+Throughout the year, Fellows will find resources in the witness and experience of Friends both past and present.
+Particular attention is given in these exercises and relationships to places of stretching or challenge as the Fellow's spiritual understanding shifts and deepens to engage the injustice, inequality, privilege, and suffering that is an inevitable part of work for social justice and to learn skills to sustain them on this journey for the long haul.

-Living four core Values: Community, Service, Transformation, and the Quaker Way.
+Living four core values: Community, Service, Transformation, and the Quaker Way.
 An experiment in faithfulness in the Friends' tradition.
 An opportunity to find your gifts, and to help change the world.